rsksmart/RSKIPs/IPs/RSKIP198.md

 ### Threat Model

-The new layer of defense added gives a chosen set of miners certain additional responsibilities and therefore powers, which brings up the question of if miners are trustworthy or not.
-However, a "dishonest miner" cannot easily hide.
-RSK merge-mining is normally attributable, and a dishonest miner must stop adding identity information to blocks (or start using others' miners identities) much before the attack.
+The new layer of defense added gives a chosen set of miners certain additional responsibilities and therefore powers, which brings up the question of miners' trust.
+However, the "dishonest miner" has very limited capabilities with the changes proposed in this RSKIP.
+First, because the minpeg multisig is an additional requirement of the Bitcoin peg-out script, the best attack miners can perform is full peg-out censorship.
+Full censorship can only be profited from through extortion, and that risk is mitigated with the addition of time-locked emergency multi-signature in the upcoming Iris network upgrade.
+Second, malicious miners cannot easily hide their actions.
+RSK merge-mining is normally attributable.
+To become surreptitious, a dishonest miner must stop adding identity information to blocks (or start using others' miners identities) much before the attack.
+Hiding the identity of a the majority of Bitcoin or RSK hashrate without this being noticed by the community seems to be difficult.

-For example, a dumb attack attempt would be to try to perform a a double-spent attack to the bridge, while hiding the miner identities of the majority of RSK blocks (approximately 30% of Bitcoin blocks) for the ~16 hours required to cheat the bridge with a private fork.
-However the missing hashrate can generally be attributed to the large missing mining pool.
-Hiding the identity of a the majority of Bitcoin or RSK hashrate without this being noticed by the community seems to be really difficult.